MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/optional-argument-must-be-variant.md

 # Optional argument must be Variant

-Optional [arguments](../../Glossary/vbe-glossary.md#argument) can have any intrinsic[data type](../../Glossary/vbe-glossary.md#data-type), but it must be a type with a single default value.
+Optional [arguments](../../Glossary/vbe-glossary.md#argument) can have any intrinsic [data type](../../Glossary/vbe-glossary.md#data-type), but it must be a type with a single default value.
 This error has the following cause and solution:

 - You tried to specify **Optional** with a [parameter](../../Glossary/vbe-glossary.md#parameter) that has no default value, for example, an [array](../../Glossary/vbe-glossary.md#array).

     Make sure any argument specified as **Optional** has a default value.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).